qsliu2017/gitlab-runner/docs/register/index.md

 in GitLab 15.6 and will be removed in GitLab 18.0.
 To ensure minimal disruption to your automation workflow, the `legacy-compatible registration process` triggers if a runner authentication token is specified in the legacy parameter `--registration-token`.

-This process causes the following command-line parameters to be ignored.
+The legacy-compatible registration process ignores the following command-line parameters.
 These parameters can only be configured when a runner is created in the UI or with the API.

 - `--locked`